Uses of Corticotropin:

 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

 - Do not stop taking corticotropin all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop corticotropin, you will want to slowly stop it as ordered by your doctor.

 What do I do if I miss a dose?